For more information

 The Night Journey (2007–2018), zkm_gameplay. the next level, ZKM | Center for Art and Media, Karlsruhe, Germany

-Ocean Without a Shore (2007), Pennsylvania Academy of the Fine Arts (PAFA), Philadelphia, Pennsylvania
+Ocean Without a Shore (2007), Pennsylvania Academy of the Fine Arts (PAFA), Philadelphia, Pennsylvania [CLOSED until 2026 for renovations]

 Ocean Without a Shore (2007), PLANTA - Sorigué, Balaguer (Lleida), Spain